cucumber/docs/content/cucumber/state.md

 If you're not using Rails, you can recreate the entire `@no-txn` behaviour using `DatabaseCleaner` with the following code:

 ```
-# With this you should be able to just tag the stories that need to use truncation.
+# With this you should be able to tag the stories that need to use truncation.
 # Otherwise, the transaction strategy will be used all the other times.

 require 'database_cleaner'